• abscission •

 Meaning: 1.
 The act of cutting something off.
 2. The shedding of flowers, leaves, and fruit following the formation of scar tissue (the abscission layer) in a plant stem.

 Notes: Today's Good Word is the noun of either the verb abscind or abscise, both of which mean "to cut off".
-The hair-dresser may abscind or abscise superfluous hair from your head in an act of design abscission.
-Do remember to use a double-s in this word; so many people forget the second [s] that some dictionaries have begun listing that spelling as a legitimate alternative.
+The hairdresser may abscind or abscise superfluous hair from your head in an act of design abscission.
+Do remember to use a double-s in this word.
+Its cousin, incision, not only gets by with one, it omits the one before C, too.

 In Play: Abscission is a rather lovely word, more poetic than fall off: "The ground beneath the dogwood trees appears to be snow-covered after the abscission of all their blossoms."
 Finding metaphorical situations where it might apply is easy: "Fenwick, I think mutual abscission is the best solution to the problems that have arisen in our relationship."

-Word History: This Good Word comes to us from Latin abscissio(n) "breaking off", the noun from the verb abscidere "to break or cut off".
-The verb is made up of abs- "away, off" + caedere "to cut".
-You are right to suspect that it is related to scissors, but it also underlies the sculptor's chisel.
-Chisel was borrowed from Old French cisiel, the result of changes to Vulgar Latin *cisellus "cutting tool" brought on by historical changes in the French pronunciation system.
-Cisellus is the diminutive of a Latin noun based on caesus, the past participle of the same verb, caedere, which underlies abscission.
+Word History: This Good Word comes to us from Latin abscissio(n) "breaking off", the noun from the verb abscindere "to break or cut off".
+The verb is made up of ab "(away) from, off" + the nasalized combining form of caedere "to cut".
+You are right to suspect that it is related to scissors.
+It also underlies chisel, borrowed from Old French cisiel, the result of changes to Vulgar Latin cisellus "cutting tool".
+Cisellus is the diminutive of a Latin noun based on the same combining form of caesus, the past participle of caedere.
+Caedere is what Latin made from PIE (s)kel-/(s)kol- "to cut".
+With the Fickle S, we find Icelandic skilnaður "divorce, separation", Lithuanian skilti "to split, crack", Russian skala "crag, cliff", Latin scalpere "to scrape", whence English scalp, and today's word.
+Latin for some reason didn't like L before some consonants, so it removed not only the Fickle S, but the L, too.